eBayClassifiedsGroup/PanteraS/examples/SmoothWebappPython/README.md

 ```

 scale up and down in marathon GUI http://<IP>:8080
-and check that there is no connection timeout or connectin error,
+and check that there is no connection timeout or connection error,
 so removed containers goes into mainanece mode before being killed.